lukemorton/lily/README.md

 Lily provides your application with a common sense interface to HTTP.
 She also provides routing, exception handling, dependency injection and more if you need them.
-This project is inspired by the design of [ring][1], especially in regards to the use of higher order functions and middleware.
+This project is inspired by the design of [ring][ring], especially in regards to the use of higher order functions and middleware.

 Lil' Lily has very little to her weighing in at 904LOC.
 She aims to be readable in one sitting.